Garmin Enduro 3 vs Samsung Galaxy Watch 8 Classic

 Which one is better?

-The Garmin Enduro 3 is the better buy for most people - its 90 days of battery life crushes the Galaxy Watch 8 Classic's 49 hours.
-That said, grab the Samsung Galaxy Watch 8 Classic if you need a stylish design and advanced health features - it's heavier but offers 32GB more storage.
+The Garmin Enduro 3 is the better buy for most people - its jaw-dropping 90 days of battery life crushes the Samsung Galaxy Watch 8 Classic.
+That said, grab the Galaxy Watch 8 Classic if you really need the advanced health metrics and a vibrant display.

 Who should buy each?

-Choose the Garmin Enduro 3 if: you need unbeatable battery life for long adventures, prefer lightweight gear at 2.22 oz, or want advanced navigation features.
+Choose the Garmin Enduro 3 if: you need unparalleled battery life for long adventures, prefer a lightweight design at 2.22 oz, or value advanced navigation features.

 Conclusion